-Deduction from Plant and Machinery includes Rs.
-Ni [Previous year Rs.
+Deduction from Plant and Machinery includes Rs.Nii [Previous year Rs.
 4.95 crore (net)] being decrease in liability payable in foreign currency consequent upon changes in the exchange rates.
 Plant and Machinery acquired on lease includes Rs.
 8.12 crores (Previous year Rs.
 8.12 crores) incurred by company for installation etc. Freehold land includes Rs.
-Nil (Previous year Rs.
+Nii (Previous year Rs.
 5.10 crores) being cost of freehold land at Silvassa acquired by the company, which was presently registered in the personal names of the directors of the Company since the same being agricultural land.
-During ...
+During the current year the said land has been converted as non-agricultural land and transferred in the Company's name.